Level/leveldown/README.md

 The optional `options` argument may contain:

-* `'createIfMissing'` *(boolean, default: `true`)*: If `true`, will initialise an empty database at the specified location if one doesn't already exist.
+* `createIfMissing` *(boolean, default: `true`)*: If `true`, will initialise an empty database at the specified location if one doesn't already exist.
 If `false` and a database doesn't exist you will receive an error in your `open()` callback and your database won't open.

-* `'errorIfExists'` *(boolean, default: `false`)*: If `true`, you will receive an error in your `open()` callback if the database exists at the specified location.
+* `errorIfExists` *(boolean, default: `false`)*: If `true`, you will receive an error in your `open()` callback if the database exists at the specified location.

-* `'compression'` *(boolean, default: `true`)*: If `true`, all *compressible* data will be run through the Snappy compression algorithm before being stored.
+* `compression` *(boolean, default: `true`)*: If `true`, all *compressible* data will be run through the Snappy compression algorithm before being stored.
 Snappy is very fast and shouldn't gain much speed by disabling so leave this on unless you have good reason to turn it off.

-* `'cacheSize'` *(number, default: `8 * 1024 * 1024` = 8MB)*: The size (in bytes) of the in-memory [LRU](http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used) cache with frequently used uncompressed block contents.
+* `cacheSize` *(number, default: `8 * 1024 * 1024` = 8MB)*: The size (in bytes) of the in-memory [LRU](http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used) cache with frequently used uncompressed block contents.

 **Advanced options**

 The following options are for advanced performance tuning.
 Modify them only if you can prove actual benefit for your particular application.

-* `'writeBufferSize'` *(number, default: `4 * 1024 * 1024` = 4MB)*: The maximum size (in bytes) of the log (in memory and stored in the .log file on disk).
+* `writeBufferSize` *(number, default: `4 * 1024 * 1024` = 4MB)*: The maximum size (in bytes) of the log (in memory and stored in the .log file on disk).
 Beyond this size, LevelDB will convert the log data to the first level of sorted table files.
 From the LevelDB documentation:

 > Larger values increase performance, especially during bulk loads.
 Up to two write buffers may be held in memory at the same time, so you may wish to adjust this parameter to control memory usage.
 Also, a larger write buffer will result in a longer recovery time the next time the database is opened.

-* `'blockSize'` *(number, default `4096` = 4K)*: The *approximate* size of the blocks that make up the table files.
+* `blockSize` *(number, default `4096` = 4K)*: The *approximate* size of the blocks that make up the table files.
 The size related to uncompressed data (hence "approximate").
 Blocks are indexed in the table file and entry-lookups involve reading an entire block and parsing to discover the required entry.

-* `'maxOpenFiles'` *(number, default: `1000`)*: The maximum number of files that LevelDB is allowed to have open at a time.
+* `maxOpenFiles` *(number, default: `1000`)*: The maximum number of files that LevelDB is allowed to have open at a time.
 If your data store is likely to have a large working set, you may increase this value to prevent file descriptor churn.
 To calculate the number of files required for your working set, divide your total data by `'maxFileSize'`.

-* `'blockRestartInterval'` *(number, default: `16`)*: The number of entries before restarting the "delta encoding" of keys within blocks.
+* `blockRestartInterval` *(number, default: `16`)*: The number of entries before restarting the "delta encoding" of keys within blocks.
 Each "restart" point stores the full key for the entry, between restarts, the common prefix of the keys for those entries is omitted.
 Restarts are similar to the concept of keyframes in video encoding and are used to minimise the amount of space required to store keys.
 This is particularly helpful when using deep namespacing / prefixing in your keys.

-* `'maxFileSize'` *(number, default: `2* 1024 * 1024` = 2MB)*: The maximum amount of bytes to write to a file before switching to a new one.
+* `maxFileSize` *(number, default: `2* 1024 * 1024` = 2MB)*: The maximum amount of bytes to write to a file before switching to a new one.
 From the LevelDB documentation:

 > ... if your filesystem is more efficient with larger files, you could consider increasing the value.
 The downside will be longer compactions and hence longer latency/performance hiccups.
 Another reason to increase this parameter might be when you are initially populating a large database.